OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **5.** Once a handshake has been captured the radio channel lock is lifted returning the radio to its default scanning environment.

 **6.** When the pager captures a handshake it spawns the "management access point" (the AP used to connect to the pager wirelessly).
-This is done for two reasons.
+This is done for two reasons:
       - To allow the attacker to retrieve the target network PCAP file (which has been re-named to be easily identifiable) so that they may crack it.
       - When the attacker has successfully cracked the PCAP, the portal prompts the attacker to entire the cracked password to be used to get on the target network.

 <img width="400" height="282" alt="pager" src="https://github.com/user-attachments/assets/acdf5ed8-40e4-43f6-9169-9c78b5f07bf3" />

-**This means once the pager is implanted the attacker never requires physical access to the pager to interact with it.**
+**This means once the pager is implanted the attacker never requires physical access to the pager to interact with it, it is accessed covertly via the management AP.**

 **7.** Once the attacker has entered the target network password the management portal is shutdown to obfuscate its presence.